walid-hud/background_remover/README.md

-Simple background remover using React and Shadcn UI (it's overkill I know 😐) and the backend is made with Flask.python git
+Simple background remover using React and Shadcn UI (it's overkill I know 😐) and the backend is made with Flask.